United States antitrust law: Rise of the Chicago School (1970s–present)

 The "structuralist" interpretation of U.S. antitrust law began losing favor in the early 1970s in the face of harsh criticism by economists and legal scholars from the University of Chicago.
 Scholars from the Chicago school of economics had long called for reducing price regulation and limiting barriers to entry.
 Newer Chicago economists such as Aaron Director argued that there were economic efficiency explanations for some practices that had been condemned under the structuralist interpretation of the Sherman and Clayton Acts.
 Much of their analysis involved game theory, which showed that some conduct that had been thought anticompetitive, such as preemptive capacity expansion, could be either pro- or anticompetitive depending upon the circumstances.

-The writings of Yale Law School professor Robert Bork and University of Chicago Law School professors Richard Posner and Frank Easterbrook, who all later became prominent federal appellate judges, translated Chicago economists' advances into legal principles that judges could apply.
+The writings of Yale Law School professor Robert Bork and University of Chicago Law School professors Richard Posner and Frank Easterbrook, who all later became prominent federal judges, translated Chicago economists' advances into legal principles that judges could apply.
 Pointing out that economic analysis showed that some previously condemned practices were actually procompetitive and had economic benefits that outweighed their dangers, they argued that many antitrust bright-line per se rules of illegality were unwarranted and should be replaced by the rule of reason.
 Judges increasingly accepted their ideas from the mid-1970s on, motivated in part by the United States' declining economic dominance amidst the 1973–1975 recession and rising competition from East Asian and European countries.